ashleyvansoeren/calc/README.md

 # Next exercise
 Next exercise will be a to do app where i will implement these skills

+# Skill set
-I used React with Tailwindcss
+I used React with Tailwindcss.
+I followed a youtube tutorial for this